Yohimbinos 2.5mg (Yohimbine Hydrochloride) Yohimbine hydrochloride

 support for endurance and strength during training

-At low doses, it can increase blood pressure, while at higher doses it can reduce it thanks to alpha-adrenergic blockade.
+At low doses, it can raise blood pressure, while at higher doses it can lower it due to alpha-adrenergic blockade.

 Side effects